KMohnishM/Sanctity/README.md

 # Using Docker for PostgreSQL
 docker run --name sanctity-db -e POSTGRES_USER=sanctity -e POSTGRES_PASSWORD=sanctity -e POSTGRES_DB=sanctity -p 5432:5432 -d postgres:15
 ```

+## Real-Time Features

+- The app uses **socket.io** for real-time notifications and comment updates.
+- When a comment or reply is posted, all users see it instantly—no refresh needed.
+- Notifications for replies are delivered in real time.
+- **Production Note:**
+  - In `frontend/src/contexts/AuthContext.tsx`, update the socket.io URL to your EC2 IP (e.g., `http://YOUR_EC2_IP:3000`).
+  - Make sure port 3000 is open in your EC2 security group.

 ## API Endpoints